Covid-19 Vaccine Information

 Q: Can I get on a waiting list for the vaccine?

 A: There are no waiting lists for vaccines at GHC-SCW.
 We want to be able to get these vaccines to our patients as quickly as possible.
-When we have updates, we will communicate with our patients and the community.
-If you are a GHC-SCW Member, the best thing you can do is make sure you have an active GHCMyChart account.
-If you are not already signed up, you can learn how at
+If you are a GHC-SCW Member over the age of 12 you can make a COVID-19 vaccine appointment by calling 608-662-4914 or through an active GHCMyChart account.

 Q: Can I get updates by calling my healthcare provider?

-A: We will communicate with our patients and community when we have updates about the availability of vaccines.
+A: We will communicate with our patients and community when we have any updates regarding COVID-19 vaccines.
 If you are a GHC-SCW Member, the best thing you can do is make sure you have an active GHCMyChart account.
-If you are not already signed up, you can learn how at
+We will also update this webpage with relevant COVID-19 vaccine news.

 Q: Where can I learn more about the vaccine and how it will be distributed?